digitallinguistics/dlx2html/README.md

 ## HTML Structure

 This section describes the structure of the HTML output by this library, and the classes added to the HTML elements.
+You can see sample HTML output by the program in the `samples/` folder.

 Each utterance/example in the original Scription text is wrapped in a `<div class=igl>` element by default.
 You can customize both the tag that is used for the wrapper and the classes applied to it with the `tag` and `classes` options.
 For example, to wrap each utterance in `<li class=interlinear>`, you would provide the following options: